CHT2531/Node.js-Build-Tools/README.md

 > A note about local and global NPM packages.
 It is consider good practice to install packages locally.
 However, at the University, I have had some problems doing this.
 Therefore, the following instructions use global packages.

 ## Setting up a Node.js project
-* Using the Node.js Command Prompt navigate to the root of the *build-tools* folder.
+* Using the Node.js Command Prompt navigate to the root of the project folder (where the README.md file is).

 * Create a new Node.js project: